saferoom-app/saferoomlinux/README.md

 If something goes wrong, please check the detailed installation procedures below

 Open your browser and type **http://127.0.0.1:5000/**.
 If everything is OK, you should see the main Saferoom page.
-Then go to section **Generating master password** section.
+Then go to **Generating master password** section.